abhople/polycraft-backend/prompt-1.md

 2. A human-readable plain English policy description

 Instructions:
-1. Root node = Policy Name
+1. Root node = Policy Name [use a concise label in square brackets]
-2. First-level nodes = Policy sections (Coverage, Exclusions, Limits, Conditions)
+2. First-level nodes = Policy sections (Coverage, Exclusions, Limits, Conditions) [add short label in []]
-3. Second-level nodes = Rules or main points in the section
+3. Second-level nodes = Rules or main points in the section [add short label in []]
-4. Third-level nodes = Sub-rules, conditions, limits, or exceptions
+4. Third-level nodes = Sub-rules, conditions, limits, or exceptions [add short label in []]
 5. Use tab (\t) indentation for hierarchy
 6. Node names must follow APD conventions: concise, camelCase or TitleCase, optional prefixes like Rule:, Condition:, Limit:
+7. Every node must include a label in square brackets [ ] immediately after the node title
-7. If the input is JSON:
+8. If the input is JSON:
    - Extract policyName and sections
    - Convert each section detail into nodes following the rules above
-8. If the input is human-readable text:
+9. If the input is human-readable text:
    - Detect key sections (Coverage, Exclusions, Limits, Conditions)
-   - Convert each sentence or bullet point into concise APD-style nodes
+   - Convert each sentence or bullet point into concise APD-style nodes with labels
-9. Maintain all details from the input; do not remove or oversimplify
+10. Maintain all details from the input; do not remove or oversimplify
-10. Do not output JSON or narrative text.
-Only tab-indented nodes
+11. Do not output JSON or narrative text.
+Only tab-indented nodes with labels
-11. Do not include any human-readable interpretation in parentheses; only concise node names
+12. Do not include any human-readable interpretation in parentheses; only concise node names and labels

 Example Input (JSON):
 {